Shop and Save on New York State Health Insurance

 Caffeine and Osteoporosis

 Studies indicate that caffeine consumption accelerates calcium loss.
-According to a recent study, 65 to 77 year old women who consume 300 mg or more caffeine a day have greater bone loss over a three-year period than those who drank less.
-But bone loss was only noted on the minority of the subjects with vitamin D receptor abnormalities.
+According to a recent study, 65 to 77-year-old women who consume 300 mg or more caffeine a day have greater bone loss over three years than those who drink less.
+However, bone loss was only noted in the minority of the subjects with vitamin D receptor abnormalities.

 High caffeine consumption can only cause bone loss in elderly women who do not get enough calcium in the first place.
 If you consume the recommended 1,200 mg of calcium per day, you can drink 300 mg of caffeine without worrying about bone loss.